-Fulfilment companies are often labelled as 1PL, 2PL, 3PL, 4PL or 5PL but what does that mean?
+Fulfilment and logistics companies are often labelled as 1PL, 2PL, 3PL, 4PL or 5PL but what does that mean?
 And how do these stamps differ?
 These stamps indicate the extent to which companies can take over your logistics operations: from keeping all logistics activities in-house to leaving the entire supply chain management to external parties, and all options in between.

 1PL: first party logistics